The Broadway Cinema (Prestwick): Alister Gladstone MacDonald

 The Broadway was designed by architect Alister Gladstone MacDonald, eldest son of the UK's first Labour prime minister, James Ramsay MacDonald, and his wife Margaret Ethel MacDonald (née Gladstone), a feminist and social reformer who served on the executive of the National Union of Women's Suffrage Societies.
 MacDonald volunteered with the Friends Ambulance Unit during World War I, before returning to Britain to study architecture.
 He graduated from University College London in 1926, becoming a member of the Royal Institute of British Architects (RIBA), and becoming a Donaldson medallist at the Bartlett School of Architecture.
-MacDonald then travelled to the US to study skyscraper design in New York, and sound insulation and lighting design in Hollywood, where he made acquaintance with Charlie Chaplin.
+MacDonald then travelled to the US to study skyscraper design in New York City, and sound insulation and lighting design in Hollywood, where he made acquaintance with Charlie Chaplin.

 Construction (1934–1935)

 The Broadway was constructed with a recessed three-storey tower as the central section flanked by two-storey wings curving in to meet it.
 The front entrance featured four sets of double doors with Art Deco glazing, set back from the street by a golden terrazzo floor.
 The entrance was flanked by four shop units, two on each side, which also featured upon construction matching Art Deco glazing to the cinema itself.
 The vertical central tower was built largely of reconstituted sandstone with two sets of three narrow window bays on both the first and second floors of the building, and at the top of the tower was a large wooden Broadway sign coloured in red and gold.

 The foyer of the Broadway featured a central octagonal ticket booth, a grand staircase to the balcony above, and entrance to the stalls of the auditorium at the rear.
 The balcony foyer above provided access to the circle of the auditorium, and to a tea room with a fireplace that overlooked Main Street, operated by the Gardiner family.
-The auditorium of the Broadway originally held 1,060 seats, with wide proscenium arches, red curtains, a colour scheme of stone and flame with red, amber, and blue lighting, and six Art Deco ceiling air vents stylised with a camel motif.
+The auditorium of the Broadway originally held 1060 seats, with wide proscenium arches, red curtains, a colour scheme of stone and flame with red, amber, and blue lighting, and six Art Deco ceiling air vents stylised with a camel motif.
 The projection room was equipped with Ross-London projectors and a Western Electric sound system.